GrinlexGH/GrinlexGH/README.md

 - 👋 Hi, I’m @Grin or Max.
-I love programming on C++ and I also love minecraft✨.
+I love programming on C++ and I also love source engine✨.
 - 📫 How to reach me - discord: grinlex; twitter: GrinlexTw

 <!---